 However, you might be entitled to additional benefits if a third party:

 Getting fair workers’ compensation benefits can be complex.
-Call an experienced Boston workers’ compensation lawyer at Sweeney Merrigan Law, LLP today.
-We’ll help you overcome any challenges you’re facing so that you can get the money you need.
-Best of all, your consultation is 100% free of charge.
+Call an experienced workers’ compensation lawyer at Sweeney Merrigan Personal Injury Lawyers today.